HyVIC: A Metric-Driven Spatio-Spectral Hyperspectral Image Compression Architecture Based on Variational Autoencoders: Abstract

 \section{Abstract}

 The rapid growth of hyperspectral data archives in \ac{rs} necessitates effective compression methods for storage and transmission.
 Recent advances in learning-based \ac{hsi} compression have significantly enhanced both reconstruction fidelity and compression efficiency.
 However, existing methods typically adapt variational image compression models designed for natural images, without adequately accounting for the distinct spatio-spectral redundancies inherent in \acp{hsi}.
-In particular, they lack explicit architectural designs to balance spatial and spectral feature learning, limiting their ability to effectively leverage the unique characteristics of hyperspectral data.
-To address this issue, we introduce \ac{ours}.
-The proposed model comprises four main components: \begin{enumerate*}[1)] \item adjustable spatio-spectral encoder; \item spatio-spectral hyperencoder; \item spatio-spectral hyperdecoder; and \item adjustable spatio-spectral decoder. \end{enumerate*} We demonstrate that the trade-off between spatial and spectral feature learning is crucial for the reconstruction fidelity, and therefore present a metric-driven strategy to systematically select the hyperparameters of the proposed model.
-Extensive experiments on two benchmark datasets demonstrate the effectiveness of the proposed model, achieving high spatial and spectral reconstruction fidelity across a wide range of \acp{cr} and improving the state of the art by up to \SI[round-mode=places,round-precision=2]{4.6585}{\decibel} in terms of \acs{bdpsnr}.
-Based on our results, we offer insights and derive practical guidelines to guide future research directions in learning-based variational \ac{hsi} compression.
+In particular, they lack explicit architectural designs to balance spatial and spectral feature learning, limiting their ability to effectively leverage the unique characteristics of hyperspectral data in {\ac{rs}}.
+To address this issue, in this paper, we aim to study the effects of spatio-spectral feature learning on the \ac{rd} performance of variational {\ac{hsi}} compression as a first time in {\ac{rs}}.
+To this end, we propose to use configurable spatial and spectral feature learning blocks within variational {\ac{hsi}} compression.
+To achieve this, we introduce \ac{ours}, a configurable \ac{vae} for {\ac{hsi}} compression. {\ac{ours}} enables independent control of spatial and spectral feature learning, facilitating hyperspectral-specific variational image compression.
+Extensive experiments on two benchmark datasets demonstrate that the trade-off between spatial and spectral feature learning is crucial for the reconstruction fidelity.
+Motivated by this, we also present a metric-driven strategy to systematically select the hyperparameters of the proposed model.
+In detail, {\ac{ours}} achieves high spatial and spectral reconstruction fidelity across a wide range of \acp{cr} and improves the state of the art by up to \SI[round-mode=places,round-precision=2]{4.6585}{\decibel} in terms of \acs{bdpsnr}.
+Based on our results, we offer insights and derive practical guidelines to guide future research directions in learning-based variational \ac{hsi} compression in \ac{rs}.
 Our code and pre-trained model weights are publicly available at \url{https://git.tu-berlin.de/rsim/hyvic}.

 \acresetall